-Cancer Council recommends workplaces have a comprehensive sun protection program in place that includes:
+Cancer Council WA recommends workplaces have a comprehensive sun protection program in place that includes:

-- sun protection policy-documentation of the program, including control measures, in a written policy
+- Sun protection policy – documentation of the program, including control measures and in a written policy.

 All employers must protect workers by providing a safe working environment that is free of health risks.
 This includes taking proper steps to reduce overexposure to UV radiation for workers who spend all or part of their time working outdoors.